lrenazhou/lrenazhou.github.io/content/datadog.md

 teams:
   eng:
 	notifications:
   	  CRITICAL: '@hipchat-Engineering @victorops-eng'
   	  WARNING: '@eng-alerts@example.com'
 ```

 b.
 Add `team: eng` to the top of the desired `rule_files` YAML file(s).
 This sets `eng` as the default team for the monitor alerts defined in the YAML file(s).
-- For `CRITICAL` alerts, `@hipchat-Engineering @victorops-eng` are added to the message body of the monitor.
+- For `CRITICAL` alerts, `@hipchat-Engineering @victorops-eng` are added to the monitor message.
-- For `WARNING` alerts, `@eng-alerts@example.com` is added to the message body of the monitor.
+- For `WARNING` alerts, `@eng-alerts@example.com` is added to the monitor message.

 c.
 Add another `teams` entry for `ops`:

 ```
 ops:
   notifications:
     CRITICAL: '@hipchat-Ops'
 ```

 d.
 To define both `eng` and `ops` as the default teams for a set of monitor alerts, add the following to the desired `rule_files` YAML file(s):